For CEOs and CROs of $5M–$100M tech companies

 CRM Operating System

 Salesforce · HubSpot · Microsoft Dynamics.
 The CRM enforces the Lead-to-Order architecture.
 It cannot create one.
-Configured correctly, it becomes the operating system for the revenue function.
+Built correctly, it becomes the operating system for the revenue function.

 Enforces